A Level Computer Science

 Computer Science is one of the fastest growing academic disciplines.
 Part science, part creative and part humanities, it is theoretical, practical and challenging.

-The one year AS course will introduce you to programming with a high level language, show you in detail how computers work and develop your understanding of the impact computing has had and will have in the future and how they influence societies and individuals.
+The two year A Level course will extend your knowledge and understanding of programming in Python, take a deeper dive into how computers work and further develop your understanding of the impact computing has had and will have in the future and how they influence societies and individuals.

 - considering reading Computer Science, Robotics, Artificial Intelligence or some other course where a foundation in coding and how computers work will support their application